saljinlr/beachwood-hoa-public/index.md

 ## Violations

-All home owners are bound by the Covenants and restrictions.
+All home owners are bound by the [Covenants and Restrictions](https://drive.google.com/file/d/1sXEQ5biblpdFaENFtViTgPRbcpOQYm-x/view?usp=drive_link), including ammendments.
 Violations of the restrictions will be handled in accordance with the HOA's [published procedures](violations).

 ## Documents and Records